Share |

 16+ entry

-Entry into the Forest Sixth Form requires at least three grade 7s or above; and at least three grade 6s or above; and at least grade 5 in English and Maths; and the required grade at I/GCSE in the qualifying subject/s required for their chosen courses.
+Entry into the Forest Sixth Form requires at least three grade 7s or above, at least three grade 6s, and at least grade 5 in English and Maths.
+This is alongside specific required grades at GCSE in the qualifying subject/s required for their chosen courses.

 Scholarships and bursaries are available at 11+ and 16+ entry.
 Scholarships are awarded for outstanding academic ability and exceptional attainment in Art, Drama, Music and Sport.
 The maximum non-means-tested fee remission awarded in respect of any one pupil is 20% of full fees, whether in one area of excellence or in a combination of one or more areas of excellence.